ahmedabdelaziz5/Bosta-Task/README.md

 - You can run the project using two options:
   - Run the project using the *Docker* image with the following command: `docker-compose up`
   - Run the project using the following command: `npm start`

+- Database Migration and Seeding
+  - This project uses Sequelize for database management, including migrations and seeding.
+  -  Below are the commands used to create and manage migrations and seeds:
+      - To create a new migration, use the following command:
+        ```bash
+          npx sequelize-cli migration:generate --name <migration_name>
+        ```
+      - To apply all pending migrations to the database, run:
+        ```bash
+          npx sequelize-cli db:migrate
+        ```
+      - To create seed migration to seed your admin, run:
+        ```bash
+          npx sequelize-cli seed:generate --name seed_name
+        ```
+      - To run all the seed files, use the following command:
+        ```bash
+          npx sequelize-cli db:seed:all
+        ```

 - all get requests has a pagination you can send page (default = 1) and limit (default = 10) in the URL (query params).